cyclejs/cyclejs/docs/api.md

 ### <a id="createStream"></a> `createStream(definitionFn)`

-Creates a Cycle stream defined by `definitionFn`.
+Creates a Cycle Stream defined by `definitionFn`.
 A Stream is a subclass of Rx.Observable and implements "Injectable", so it contains the function `inject(...inputs)`.
-This function will synchronously return the same Observable as `definitionFn` returns, but will use proxy inputs created internally.
+This function will synchronously return the same Observable as `definitionFn` returns (think IIFE: immediately-invoked function expression), but will use proxy inputs created internally.
 You should supply the real inputs later with inject(), and the proxy inputs will imitate the behavior of the real inputs.

 #### Arguments: